Deepest Cuts for Benders Decomposition: Deepest Benders Cuts

 \begin{proposition} For sufficiently small $\hat{\eta}$, the $\ell_1$-deepest cut separating $(\hat{\yy},\hat{\eta})$ from $\epi$ is the flat cut $\eta\ge Q^*$, where $Q^*=\min_{\yy}Q(\yy)$ is the optimal value of $Q$ for unrestricted $\yy$. \end{proposition}

 Proposition~\ref{prop:deepst_cuts_flat} implies that, at early iterations of the BD algorithm, an $\ell_1$-deepest cut can provide a lower bound of at least $Q^*$.
-Since $Q^*$ is obtained by relaxing $\yy\in Y$, $Q^*$ is at most equal to the optimal value of the LP relaxation of OP.
-While the quality of this bound is problem-specific, we have observed that the bound is indeed very close to the optimal value of OP when the integrality gap is low (e.g., in facility location problems).
+Since $Q^*$ is obtained by relaxing $\yy\in Y$, $Q^*$ is at most equal to the optimal value of the LP relaxation of OP, thus the bound is expected to be effective when the integrality gap is low (e.g., in facility location problems).

-More generally, for small $p$ (i.e., large $q$) and relatively small $\hat{\eta}$, we may approximate $\|({\yy}-\hat{\yy}, \eta-\hat{\eta})\|_{q}\approx \eta-\hat{\eta}$.
-Therefore, in line with Proposition~\ref{prop:deepst_cuts_flat}, we can expect that the coefficients of the $\yy$-variables in the $\ell_p$-deepest cuts (i.e., $\hat\pi_0{\ff}^{\top}-\hat{\pp}^{\top}B$) will be close to zero, which means that the deepest cuts are relatively \textit{sparse}.
-This observation is also in line with using Lasso or $\ell_1$-regularization in machine learning and statistics for producing sparse solutions \citep[see e.g.,][]{tibshirani1996regression}.
+More generally, for small $p$ (i.e., large $q$) and relatively small $\hat{\eta}$, we may approximate ${\|({\yy}-\hat{\yy}, \eta-\hat{\eta})\|_{q}\approx \eta-\hat{\eta}}$.
+Therefore, in line with Proposition~\ref{prop:deepst_cuts_flat}, we can expect that the coefficients of the $\yy$-variables in the $\ell_p$-deepest cuts (i.e., $\hat\pi_0{\ff}^{\top}-\hat{\BFpi}^{\top}B$) will be close to zero, which means that the deepest cuts are relatively \textit{sparse}, which is also in line with using Lasso or $\ell_1$-regularization in statistics for producing sparse solutions \citep[see e.g.,][]{tibshirani1996regression}.
 By the same token, large values of $p$ (e.g., $p=\infty$) induce \textit{dense} cuts, in that the coefficients of the $\yy$ variables are mostly non-zero.

 \textbf{Deepest cuts are more likely to be optimality cuts than feasibility cuts.} In our experiments with deepest cuts, we found that they are likely to be optimality cuts, even when classical Benders produces a feasibility cut (i.e., even when $\hat{\yy}\notin \dom(Q)$).
 Intuitively, since at each iteration of BD, $\eta^{\itt}$ is an under-estimator of the convex piece-wise linear function $Q$ and deepest cuts support $\epi$, the coefficient of $\eta$ in a deepest cut (namely, $\pi_0$) is most likely non-zero (i.e., the cut is an optimality cut).
-More specifically, Propositions~\ref{prop:deepst_cuts_optimality} and \ref{prop:deepst_cuts_optimality2} below provide sufficient conditions for when deepest cuts are guaranteed to be optimality cuts.
+Proposition~\ref{prop:deepst_cuts_optimality} below guarantees that deepest cuts are optimality cuts when $\hat{\eta}$ is sufficiently small.
+Proposition~\ref{prop:deepst_cuts_optimality2} below further suggests that, even if $\hat{\eta}$ is not very small, deepest cuts are more likely to be optimality cuts (note that the $\ell_q$-projection is always unique for $1<q<\infty$).
+This is particularly appealing from a practical standpoint, as the contribution of Benders optimality cuts to closing the gap is usually more pronounced than that of feasibility cuts \citep[cf.,][]{saharidis2010improving,de2013improved}.